matcherino/gobeanstalk/Readme.md

 		// Release the connection back into the pool, keep in mind that this connection
 		// is still using the "default" tube we specified from Use command.
-		// If a connection is bad, do not replace it to the pool, simply derefrence it,
+		// If a connection is bad, do not release it to the pool, simply derefrence it.
-		// the pool will aquire a healthy connection in it's place on-demand p.Release(conn)
+		// The pool will aquire a healthy connection in its place on-demand. p.Release(conn)
 	}